 There are many ways to help maintain or improve your credit score, but the best it to make consistent and on time payments while also not overspending.
 If you have any questions about your credit score and how it will affect your mortgage application, drop us a line!

-At Centum Home Lenders, we can help you plan for the future and make the process of buying a home when retiring a little less stressful.
+At Centum Home Lenders, we can help you plan for the future and work with you to improve and maintain your credit score.
 Get in touch with us here and let’s discuss your future!